Christophe-pere/ARIEL_Data_Challenge_2019/README.md

 ## Transit

 A transit is the phenomenon where we observe the flux of a star and the flux decreases when a planet pass through the line of view.
-The planet mask a part of the star and this result by a hole in the lightcurve
+The planet mask a part of the star and this result by a hole in the lightcurve.

 <img width="1043" alt="Capture d’écran, le 2021-03-24 à 21 31 32" src="https://user-images.githubusercontent.com/57468886/112405262-53bb0980-8ce8-11eb-9c0c-c232da41e90c.png">
+Figure 1: Left: Schematic of an exoplanet transit.
+The planet passes in-front of the star, obscuring some of the star’s light.
+This leads to a characteristic dip in stellar flux observed as a function of orbital phase.
+Middle: Schematic view of transmission spectroscopy whereby some of the stellar light ‘shines through’ the gaseous envelope of a planet.
+Right: A simulated transmission spectrum of the Ariel mission.
+Blue are the observed data points and green is a theoretical atmospheric model.
+Figures courtesy of C. Changeat and adapted from Changeat et al. (2020) Nikolaou et al. (2020).

 ## Data exploration
 ---